TERMS & CONDITIONS

 (g) default of suppliers or subcontractors.

-11.2 In any claim, and in any action, suit or other proceeding to enforce a claim for loss or damage under these terms and conditions, the burden of proving that the loss or damage does not fall within this clause shall be on the Client.
+11.2 In any claim, and in any action, suit or other proceedings to enforce a claim for loss or damage under these terms and conditions, the burden of proving that the loss or damage does not fall within this clause shall be on the Client.

 11.3 The Client acknowledges that it is in a better position to foresee and evaluate any loss it might suffer in connection with the Services and that it is able to insure against such loss to such extent as will be sufficient having regard to the particular circumstances of the Client and the provisions of this Clause.